gunshor/InsiderPagesKit/Readme.markdown

-# CheddarKit
+# InsiderPagesKit

-CheddarKit is an iOS static library and OS X framework.
-It handles all of the Core Data, networking, and push interactions of Cheddar for all of our Objective-C based applications.
+InsiderPagesKit is an iOS static library and OS X framework.
+It handles all of the Core Data, networking, and push interactions of InsiderPages for all of our Objective-C based applications.

-## License

-CheddarKit is released under the [MIT license](https://github.com/nothingmagical/cheddarkit/blob/master/LICENSE).
+Modeled after the open source project [CheddarKit](https://github.com/nothingmagical/cheddarkit).